Is Your Website Optimised for Mobile? It needs to be

-More and more companies are making sure that their websites are just as pleasing on the eye and easy to use on mobile as they are on desktop.
-We all know someone who sees their mobile phone as an extra limb and according to recent studies, the average person in the UK spends the equivalent to almost a day a week online.
+More and more companies are making sure their websites are just as pleasing on the eye and easy to use on mobile as they are on desktop.
+We all know someone who sees their mobile phone as an extra limb and according to recent studies, the average person in the UK spends around three hours on their phones.
 Some of that time could be well spent on your site and we’re sure you want it to look its best.

 Why is it important to have a good mobile user experience?